fredfeng/LoopSummary/README.md

 1. Currently the tool ignores `Condition` node, i.e., it can't handle if-else condition.
 2. Currently the tool may not be compatible with `while` loop.
+3. The patch to the `Delete` node may have some issues (removing all the read variables may not be accurate?)

 ### Recent Logs